codership/documentation/galeracluster/source/documentation/ha-proxy.rst

      # apt-get install haproxy

-- For RPM-based Linux distributions (e.g., Red Hat, Fedora and CentOS), execute the following from the command-line:
+- For RPM-based Linux distributions (e.g., Red Hat Enterprise Linux and CentOS), execute the following from the command-line:

   .. code-block:: console